40-Acres/loan-contracts/DIAMOND-README.md

 - See `src/LoanV2.sol` for current loan logic (locking, payoff, fees, borrower handover via `setBorrower`).
 - See `src/facets/market/VexyAdapterFacet.sol` for the external adapter pattern.

-The diamond enforces safety through internal libraries so new adapters and future cross‑chain integrations can be added without compromising invariants.